1. What kind of “radiation” is used by mobile phones and base stations?

 Read more on the website of GSMA.

-12. Are there any safety issues with indoor base station antennas and WiFi access points?
+11. Are there any safety issues with indoor base station antennas?

 Small indoor base stations and antennas, as well as WiFi access points, use very low output power to cover a relatively small area.
 In fact, the exposure levels are below the international limits even a short distance (0-20 cm) away from the antennas.
 Typical exposure levels in the indoor environments are a few percent, or less, of the limits.